8 Ways to Keep Deer Away from Your Bird Feeders! (2023)

 Just like with squirrels and starlings, you’ll be less likely to attract deer if you offer seeds they don’t like.

 Unfortunately, deer aren’t picky.
-They are herbivores but they’ll eat pretty much any seed or plant available.
-Out of all the typical foods used in bird feeders, there are only a few I could think of that a deer won’t mess with.
+They are herbivores and they’ll eat pretty much any seed or plant available.
+Out of all the typical foods used in bird feeders, there are only a few I could think of that a deer (probably) won’t mess with.

 Also commonly called “thistle,” Nyjer seed is a tiny, black seed that grows in Ethiopia or India.
 Nyjer seed is not actually related to thistle, so you don’t have to worry about it developing into an annoying weed.
 Goldfinches are known to love feeding on this food.